sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-debugging/cp-mobile-dev-kit-debugging.md

 ### Download your MDK metadata project from SAP Business Application Studio

 You will download your MDK project to your local machine.
-This will be necessary for setting a breakpoint in a rule file in step 8.
+This will be necessary for setting a breakpoint in a rule file in step 9.
 An alternative option is to use a GitHub repository.
 See [Git Source Control guide](https://help.sap.com/docs/bas/sap-business-application-studio/git-source-control) for more details.

-1. In SAP Business Application Studio, right-click on the `MDKApp` project and select **Download**.
+1. In SAP Business Application Studio, make sure not to select any file or folder under **Explorer**, right-click on the blank area and select **Download**.

     <!-- border -->![MDK](img-3.1.png)